zhusz/CVPR15-CFSS/README.md

 2. [LibSVM](https://github.com/cjlin1/libsvm).

 ## Installation
 1. Put all the required dependency packages under the `external` folder.
 Matlab compatible bainary files must exist.
-Please note we have put
+Please note we have put `vl_sift_toosimple.c` in the `external` folder.
+Please put it into the directory of `external/vlfeat-0.9.20/toolbox/sift` before compiling (and hence its relative Matlab compatible binary file would appear after compiling).
+This would slightly speed up sift extraction.
 2.

 ## Demo Video